magorkel/startup/notes.md

 - to change color you can list basic colors and don't need the number

 ## CSS:
-- npm install bootstrap@5.2.3 - this will install bootstrap later in my app
+- npm install bootstrap@5.2.3 - this will install bootstrap later in my app - get latest version link